darrylcousins/django-autocomplete/docs/source/javascript.rst

       this.initAutocomplete()

-Then bind the select action of the automcomplete.
+Then bind the select action of the autocomplete.

 .. note:: This method is not declared in ``AutocompleteBase`` and gives the
           developer freedom to declare what happens when a result is returned from the server.